namtoki/English/stock/pool.md

 - talks too much
     - The new guy in the office talks too much.
 I can't focus on my work.
 - pick nose
-- kind of thing
-    - I was trying to create something like my original anime kind of thing.
-    - This is a flip phone kind of thing but a bit different.
 - make a decision|choice
     - I got job offers from two companies.
 Ihave to make a decision about which offer to accept.
 - check with ...